 Coal Ash Pond Closures

 As we increase the clean energy in our mix, we burn less coal.
 Today, only 13% of our electricity comes from coal and as we use more solar energy backed by natural gas and nuclear power.

 In the meantime, we're permanently closing old coal ash ponds and landfills that store the byproduct of coal burning power production.
-We plan to close 11 coal ash ponds by the end of 2019.
+We plan to close six coal ash ponds by the end of 2019.
 We’ll close the other five soon after.